Batteries are an important subject to know a little bit about for any RVer.

 Click on the links below to read other thoughts and stories about RV batteries.
 They were all contributed by visitors to this page, just like yourself.

-I recently bought a 2002 Jayco Kiwi 23 foot hybrid.
-So far love it, but noticed that the battery would only last aout 6-8 hours, even when plugged in. …
+Question: I recently bought a 2002 Jayco Kiwi 23 foot hybrid.
+So far love it, but noticed that the battery would only last about 6-8 hours, even when …

 Question: Where is the battery disconnect located?
 We are new to RVing and are having trouble charging the RV batteries.
 Thanks, RVing in SoCal …